KrishnaPrasad2606/M2-EmbSys/Project/Reamdme.md

-# DOOR SECURITY SYSTEM
+#  SECURITY ALERT SYSTEM
  This is Arduino Controlled Door alarm can be installed near the door to detect the presence of anybody at the door.
-Whenever somebody comes in the range of Ultrasonic sensor, buzzer starts beeping.
+Whenever somebody comes in the range of Ultrasonic sensor, buzzer starts beeping and LED glows.
 You can adjust the sensor detection range according to your door.
-This system can also serve the purpose of Motion Detector.
+This system can also serve the purpose of Motion Detector.When the intruder is near the door that is with 20cm radius the alarm starts beeping and red colour LED glows.When the intruder is at a distance between  20cm and 50cm radius the yellow colour LED glows.
+When the intruder is at a distance more than 50cm radius the green colour LED glows.

 # BLOCK DIAGRAM